david-a-wheeler/make-booster/README.md

 https://github.com/david-a-wheeler/make-booster.git
 ~~~~

-To use it, just add this line to your Makefile:
+To use it, you need GNU make installed, and add this line to your Makefile:

 ~~~~
 include make-booster/booster.makefile